Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 The platform has also launched a new project called “Coinbase Earn”, a project that allows customers to earn money while learning about the features of lesser-known cryptocurrencies.
 Once you’ve completed a course, you’re rewarded with an amount of those coins, added to your Coinbase wallet so you can try them out for yourself.

-Coinbase Pro supports the same cryptocurrencies as Coinbase but the difference is in the greater variety of trading pairs that this platform offers against both crypto and fiat currencies.
+Coinbase Pro supports the same cryptocurrencies as Coinbase but the difference is in the greater variety of trading pairs that this platform offers.
+You can fund your Coinbase Pro account and buy Bitcoin (or other cryptos) with the following fiat currencies: USD, EUR, and GBP.

 Coinbase and its extension Coinbase Pro are one of the safest exchanges on the crypto market!
 First of all, both platforms store around 98% of the customers’ funds offline, in so-called “cold wallets” disconnected from the Internet.
 They’re held together with private customer data such as account logins and card numbers, which makes it almost impossible for hackers to reach them.